obsidianmd/obsidian-developer-docs/en/Developer policies.md

 - Insert dynamic ads that are loaded over the internet.
 - Insert static ads outside a plugin’s own interface.
 - Include client-side telemetry.
+- Include a mechanism that updates the plugin.
 - Themes may not load assets from the network.
 To bundle an asset, see [[Embed fonts and images in your theme|this guide]].

 ### Disclosures